Can I drive to Moraine Lake?

 What type of tour vehicle will I be in?

-Our fleet of Ford Transit tour vans comfortably seat 14 & 21 passengers plus your driver, and are designed to provide a smooth, spacious ride.
+Our fleet of Ford Transit tour vans comfortably seat 14 plus passengers plus your driver, and are designed to provide a smooth, spacious ride.
 Each van is equipped with high windows to soak in the scenery, along with air conditioning and heating to ensure you’ll enjoy a comfortable journey, no matter the season.

 Is the tour wheelchair accessible?

-While efforts have been made to improve accessibility within the National Park/s, many areas may be challenging for individuals with mobility impairments.
+While efforts have been made to improve accessibility within the National Parks, many areas may be challenging for individuals with mobility impairments.
 Locations throughout the park have designated accessible and viewing areas, but access to certain trails and viewpoints may be limited.
 Unfortunately, our tour vehicles are not equipped with lift systems and as such, entering and exiting the vehicles may not be a suitable option for individuals with mobility impairments.

 Are there opportunities for photography on the tour?